World Pickleball League

 World Pickleball League (WPBL) is a professional pickleball league based in India, organised under the aegis of the All India Pickleball Association (AIPA).
 Founded in 2024, it is the first global franchise-based pickleball competition in India, featuring top players from around the world.

 Format

 The league features seven city-based franchises competing in a round-robin format followed by knockout stages.
-Each team consists of eight players (four men and four women), including both Indian and international professionals.
+Each team consists of eight players (four men and four women), including both Indian and international professional players.